JaqiKal/task-master/README.md

 ### Local VS Deployment

-At the time of writing, there is no differance between the local version and the version deployed on Heroku.
+At the time of writing, there is no difference between the local version and the version deployed on Heroku.

 *<span style="color: blue;">[Back to Content](#content)</span>*